ananfito/LearnInPublic/README.md

 # LearnInPublic

-Inspired by [swyx's "learn in publc" philosophy](https://www.swyx.io/learn-in-public), here's my collection of things I'm learning about in the world of programming.
+Inspired by [swyx's "learn in publc" philosophy](https://www.swyx.io/learn-in-public), here's my collection of things I'm learning about in the world of programming and have found useful.

 ## Contents